Manage keyspaces

 Database terminology

 Depending on your background and experience, you might be familiar with various terminology for database components.
-For example, Apache Cassandra® users might use terms like clusters, keyspaces, tables, and columns.
-Whereas other developers might use terms like namespaces, collections, documents, and fields to refer to functionally similar or identical components.
+For example, structured databases use terms like tables, rows, and columns.
+Whereas semi-structured databases use collections, documents, and fields to refer to functionally similar or identical components.

 In Astra DB, the terminology you encounter depends on the database types and features that you use.
 The following table explains some of these terms.
-Each set of terms describe functionally similar components, but these components are not always exact equivalents.
-For example, a single field of vector data doesn’t necessarily translate directly to a single column of non-vector data.
+Each set of terms describe similar components, but these components are not necessarily functional equivalents.
+For example, a single field of vector data doesn’t necessarily translate directly to a single column of structured, non-vector data.

 Serverless (Vector) databases Serverless (Non-Vector) databases and CQL Description